edgelesssys/constellation/docs/docs/workflows/create.md

 curl -s https://cdn.confidential.cloud/constellation/v1/ref/-/stream/stable/$CONSTELL_VER/image/info.json | jq
 ```

-Now, initialize and apply Terraform to create the configured infrastructure:
+Initialize and apply Terraform to create the configured infrastructure:

 ```bash
 terraform init
 terraform apply
 ```

-The initialization depends on the already created `constellation-config.yaml` and the `constellation-id.json`.
+The Constellation [init step](#the-init-step) requires the already created `constellation-config.yaml` and the `constellation-id.json`.
-Therefore, create the `constellation-id.json` using the output from the Terraform state and the `constellation-conf.yaml`:
+Create the `constellation-id.json` using the output from the Terraform state and the `constellation-conf.yaml`:

 ```bash
 CONSTELL_IP=$(terraform output ip)